Ronn Metcalfe

-Ronn Metcalfe (July 20, 1930 – May 18, 1969) was a Canadian big band leader from St. Catharines and music industry leader.
+Ronn Metcalfe (July 20, 1930 – May 18, 1969) was a Canadian big band leader from St. Catharines and a music industry leader.

 He released an LP named after the title track "Twistin' at the Woodchopper's Ball" which garnered him a gold record.
 He used this success to start a rock and roll band scene in Niagara, Canada.
-He created Image Artist Representatives booking/managing agency, and opened The Castle in St. Catharines, the premiere club for bands between Buffalo and Toronto.
+He created the Image Artist Representatives booking/managing agency, and opened The Castle in St. Catharines, the premiere club for bands between Buffalo and Toronto.